doocs/leetcode/solution/0200-0299/0208.Implement Trie (Prefix Tree)/README_EN.md

         node = node[char];
     }
     return node;
-}
+};

 /**
  * Returns if there is any word in the trie that starts with the given prefix.
  * @param {string} prefix
  * @return {boolean}
  */
-Trie.prototype.startsWith = function(prefix) {
+Trie.prototype.startsWith = function (prefix) {
     return this.searchPrefix(prefix);
 };